 The pool in front of the cave is a bathing pool.
-Its where the locals clean their body with holy water before religious ritual and ceremony.
+It’s where the locals clean their bodies with holy water before religious rituals and ceremonies.
 The six women statues in the pool and water coming from it are also believe in magic water.
 The locals believe the water will heal any disease and keep them young.

 Elephant Cave Opening Hours